Assia Arouf, Dr

 Also see Google Scholar

 [6] Arouf, A., Cesana, G. V., Pilewskie, J. A., Ackerman, A., Fridlind, A., Elsaesser, G. Constraining low-level cloud feedback and cloud dependency to environmental factors in CMIP models.
-In prep.
+To be submitted soon to Journal of Geophysical Research: Atmospheres

 [5] Chepfer, H., Chomette, O., Arouf, A., Noel, V., Winker, D., Feofilov, A. Variability and trends in cloud properties over 17 years from CALIPSO space lidar observations.
-To be submitted soon
+Submitted to Journal of Geophysical Research: Atmospheres

 [4] Lac, J., Chepfer, H., Arouf, A., Shupe, M. D., Gallagher, M. R. (2024).
 Polar Low Circulation Enhances Greenland's West Coast Cloud Surface Warming.
 Journal of Geophysical Research: Atmospheres, 129, e2023JD040450. doi.org/10.1029/2023JD040450